mariodragun/MS4-Django-Mario-Dragun/readme.md

-- easy access change database questions
+- Easy access change database questions

-- to add new questions
+- To add new questions

-- to delete users
+- To delete users